relmelegy/task-app/README.md

 ## 📌 Notes

-- Make sure to wrap the app in `GestureHandlerRootView` for swipe gestures.
+- The app is wrapped in `GestureHandlerRootView` to enable swipe gestures on mobile.
-- Uses platform detection with `Platform.OS` to conditionally render UI and behavior.
+- Platform detection using `Platform.OS` is used to conditionally render UI and interactions for web vs. mobile.

----

-Feel free to contribute or customize!
+- Feel free to contribute or customize the project!

 ## 🌐 Deployment